truelyyours/RTFD/htb/Escape Two/Solution.md

 #TODO NEED TO HAVE THE COMMAND SEPERATE FROM THE OUTPUT
 ## Login to remote MSSQL server
-I use the `impacket-mssqlclient` to connect to the above account:
+This is MS-SQL and not MySQL!
+SQL queries don't exactly work here! :( I use the `impacket-mssqlclient` to connect to the above account:
 ```bash
 ┌──(truelyyours㉿kali)-[~/EscapeTwo_HTB]